 Landscapes and how they evoke memories were explored in a photographic exhibition that I held in gallery two in the inspiring Cork Vision Centre on North Main Street from the 16 November to the 7 December 2007.
-It was based on the book that was published during the year drawing on the Our City, Our Town series – In the Footsteps of St. Finbarre, Voices and Memories of the Lee Valley.
+It was based on the book that was published during that year drawing on the Our City, Our Town series – In the Footsteps of St. Finbarre, Voices and Memories of the Lee Valley.

 Following the River Lee valley from source to mouth takes one on a journey of 45 miles from Gougane Barra in West Cork to the Lee Fields in Cork City.
 In that carved out journey, one encounters the spiritual world, the sense of mystery and that peace and quiet that many people search for.
 There is calmness and opportunities for thinking straight in places such as the heart of The Gearagh, near Macroom.
 There are the breathtaking but contrasting scenes linking to influences and wider connections to the wider world.
 The collision of the old and the new can be witnessed across the valley.
 Sometimes the contrasts are worrying but at other times, without them, the sense of living communities would be redundant.